HashNuke/rad-pike/README.md

 * [Plugins] Use Bullet (<https://github.com/extend/bullet>) for broadcasting instead of Faye on VPS
 * [Plugins] Plugin management
 * [Plugins] Central plugin repository (based on static files)

+## Features

+Create an issue for a feature or send a pull request.
+Else don't whine about it.